Ptunda/financial-tracker/README.md

 ### Prerequisites

-- IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
+- IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from <a href="https://www.jetbrains.com/idea/download/" hreflang="en">here</a>.
 - Java JDK: Make sure Java SDK is installed and configured in IntelliJ.